ae-lexs/iac_github_organization/README.md

 # iac_github_organization

-Infrastructure as Code for a GitHub organization
+Infrastructure as Code for a GitHub organization.

 ## Requirements